joelouthan/theologic.us/content/posts/prayers/2020-08-29-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

+Isaiah 60:1-3
+The Future Glory of Israel
+Arise, shine, for your light has come, and the glory of the LORD has risen upon you.
+For behold, darkness shall cover the earth, and thick darkness the peoples;
+but the LORD will arise upon you, and his glory will be seen upon you.
+And nations shall come to your light, and kings to the brightness of your rising.

 ## Pray for Sarah and her friends